amang2205/azure-docs/articles/active-directory/authentication/concept-password-ban-bad.md

 The next step is to identify all instances of banned passwords in the user's normalized new password.
 Then:

-1. Each banned password that is found in a user’s password is given one point.
+1. Each banned password that is found in a user’s password is given zero pointsș otherwise, it is given one point.
 2. Each remaining unique character is given one point.
 3. A password must be at least five (5) points for it to be accepted.